 Return on Empire Life's common shareholders' equity is a profitability measure that presents the net income available to common shareholders as a percentage of the average capital deployed to earn the income.
+Quarterly and year to date returns are calculated on an annualized basis.

 Sources of earnings break down Empire Life earnings into several categories which are useful to assess the performance of the business.
 These categories include expected profit from in-force business, impact of new business, experience gains and losses, management actions and changes in assumptions, and earnings on surplus.
-The sources of earnings components are reconciled to Empire Life's net income on page 21 of this report.
+The sources of earnings components are reconciled to Empire Life's net income on page 19 of this report.
 Annualized premium sales are used as a method of measuring sales volume.
 It is equal to the premium expected to be received in the first twelve months for all new individual insurance and employee benefit policies sold during the period.
 Mutual fund gross and net sales and segregated fund gross and net sales are also used as measures of sales volume.
 Empire Life believes that these measures provide information useful to its shareholders and policyholders in evaluating Empire Life's underlying financial results.